KAZN: As KAZN (1989–present)

 On January 18, 1989, KWKW officially changed its call sign to KAZN.
 Co-founded by Dwight Case and George Fritzinger, NetworksAmerica converted KAZN into an Asian ethnic station branded "K-Asian" with programs in Japanese, Chinese, Korean, Tagalog, and Vietnamese.
 In its first year, KAZN struggled to attract advertisers.

 In July 1991, Bang and Edward Kim purchased KAZN for $7.5 million.
 Also that year, KAZN began broadcasting Los Angeles Dodgers games in Korean.

 Beginning in 1993, Edward Kim converted KAZN into an all-Chinese station.
 On May 19 that year, KAZN carried the first Chinese broadcast of a Dodgers game in the U.S., a 5–2 win over the Cincinnati Reds.
 KAZN initially broadcast in both Mandarin and Cantonese.

 In April 1998, KAZN was purchased by Multicultural Broadcasting for $12 million.
 Multicultural Broadcasting also reformatted KAZN's programming to be completely in Mandarin and moved the Cantonese programming to KMRB.

 In June 2006, Arbitron ratings in Los Angeles and Orange counties found KAZN and KMRB to be the most popular non-English stations in the Los Angeles market.

 Operations and programming

-Licensed to Pasadena as a Class B AM station, KAZN broadcasts from a six-tower transmitter in San Gabriel with 23,000 watts during the daytime and 4,200 watts at night.
+Licensed to Pasadena as a Class B AM station, KAZN broadcasts from a six-tower transmitter in unincorporated San Gabriel with 23,000 watts during the daytime and 4,200 watts at night.
 Its studios are located on Green Street in Pasadena's Playhouse Village.

 KAZN's programming schedule consists of news, talk, and music.
 Among its programs are talk shows Today's Topic (今日話題) and Rush Hour (尖峰時刻).
 Those shows have attracted local media attention for their discussions of Chinese issues such as the death of Qian Xuesen, the Taiwan independence movement, the Tibetan independence movement, and the 2008 Tibetan unrest.

 KAZN simulcasts on KAHZ AM 1600, which is licensed to Pomona and whose signal reaches the Pomona Valley, Orange County, and parts of Riverside County.